top of page

 SVG in Power BI Visuals: How to Build Them (and Maintain Them Without Pain)

-Scalable Vector Graphics (SVG) is an XML-based vector graphics format for defining two-dimensional graphics and supporting interactivity and animation.
+Scalable Vector Graphics (SVG) is an XML-based vector graphics format for defining two-dimensional graphics.
+It supports interactivity and animation, making it a versatile choice for data visualization.

 PRACTICE MATERIAL BELOW!👇

 • Performance: SVG measures are text-heavy.
-Hundreds of rows × complex SVG can slow visuals.
+Hundreds of rows with complex SVG can slow down visuals.

-• Visual support varies: Tables/matrices are the safest bet; other visuals depend on feature support and settings.
-Microsoft’s guidance for dynamic images focuses on tables, matrices, slicers and multi-row cards.
+• Visual Support Varies: Tables and matrices are the safest bet; other visuals depend on feature support and settings.
+Microsoft’s guidance for dynamic images focuses on tables, matrices, slicers, and multi-row cards.

-• Mobile: Power BI mobile apps have limitations for dynamic images.
+• Mobile Limitations: Power BI mobile apps have restrictions for dynamic images.

 An SVG measure typically returns something like: